BRKon123/LLM-Wine-Classification/readme.md

 Using Large Language Models (LLMs) in the wine classification task revealed some interesting insights about both the models and the nature of the problem itself.
 The basic LLM approach, without any Chain-of-Thought (CoT), suprised me by achieved the best performance with an accuracy around 83% on the last 200 samples of data.
 This outperformed both the traditional ML approaches and, interestingly, an approach that should seemingly perform better (COT).
 Using Retrieval Augmented Generation (RAG) without COT achieved the best performance on the last 200 samples of data with 87% accuracy.

 The superior performance of approaches without COT suggest a few things.
 First, it indicates that the base LLM (GPT-3.5/4) already possesses substantial knowledge about wines and their geographical origins, likely from its training data.
+This compensates for the fact that our training data has less samples from certain countries.
 The fact that adding CoT drastically decreases (COT performance is 67.5% on last 200 samples) it performance suggests that for this particular task, additional reasoning might actually be introducing noise rather than helpful information.

 This pattern challenges my initial assumption that explicit reasoning (CoT) would lead to better results.
 Instead, it suggests that wine origin classification is perhaps better off being handles as more of a pattern recognition task than a reasoning task, something that the base LLM is already capable enough to handle.
 The model appears to be picking up on linguistic and descriptive patterns in wine descriptions that directly map to their countries of origin, without needing additional context or explicit reasoning steps.
 Or that the reasoning steps required are a lot more complicated than the model is capable of producing.